cylc/cylc-flow/INSTALL.md

 After running `make`, copy the `doc/install` directory to a location such as `/var/www/html/` and update your Cylc site config file to point to it.

-### Cloning The Cylc Repository

-To participate in Cylc development fork [Cylc on GitHub](https://github.com/cylc/cylc) and make a local clone of your own fork to work in.
-Changes should be developed in feature branches then pushed to your GitHub fork before issuing a Pull Request to the team.
-Please post an Issue to discuss proposed changes before you begin any signficant work.